 He returned to Capgemini in 2011 and was ultimately named Executive Vice President for the firm’s entire North American high tech, entertainment, and telecommunications business.
 During his tenure, he dramatically increased the company’s revenue and profits.

-When not running international business operations and fighting ISIS, Clay dedicates time to another one of his missions: mentoring children through the Boys and Girls Club of America, where he serves as a National Trustee of the group’s Southeastern Division.
+When not running international business operations and fighting ISIS, Finley dedicates time to another one of his missions: mentoring children through the Boys and Girls Club of America, where he serves as a National Trustee of the group’s Southeastern Division.